kwerc/kwerc/README.md

 ```

 Here is a brief overview of these dependencies:
-* cgd: A CGI web server.
-You can use something else instead if
-  you prefer -- documentation forthcoming.
 * es: The es interpreter.
 This one's pretty important.
-Though, if you
+Though if you
-  really want, you could easily port kwerc to rc or another shell.
+  really want you could port kwerc to rc or another shell pretty easily.
+* 9base: Various Plan 9 tools ported to Unix.
+These aren't POSIX but
+  they're fairly close so with a few modifications to kwerc you could
+  use your system binaries or sbase or busybox or so instead.
+You will
+  want these to be statically compiled for maximum performance.
 * mawk: A fast awk interpreter.
 You should be able to replace this with
   any awk interpreter -- just change $awk in your kwerc config.
 * redli: A Redis client, used by es/resdis.es.
 Totally optional.
-* sbase: Portable, static, suckless Unix tools.
-You can skip this and
-  use your system binaries, but there may be some breakage and a
-  performance hit.
-9base is mostly compatible but some tools don't play
-  nice with musl and you will need to modify sed regex.
-* yacc: OpenBSD's portable yacc.
-Build dependency for es.
-You can use
+* cgd: A CGI web server.
+You can use something else instead if
-  your system yacc instead if you have one.
-HP-UX yacc doesn't work.
+  you prefer -- documentation forthcoming.

 ## Usage